Jim’s been in touch again with his rock molds for model railroads.

 Latest ebay cheat sheet is here.
 (Thanks for all the comments – please tell me what I should add)

-A huge thanks to Jim and Dave – A double bill of updates!
+A huge thanks to Jim for sharing his rock molds for model railroads and to Dave – A double bill of updates!

 I do love seeing all these layouts slowly take shape.
 It’s wonderful to see the variety too.